infinum/qa-handbook/Knowledge/API - Basics.md

 Read up on request headers [here](https://developer.mozilla.org/en-US/docs/Glossary/Request_header).

 ### Request body
-When creating a resource using POST or other methods that send data, the request body will contain a full or partial representation of the resource to be created.
+When creating a resource using POST or other methods that send data, the request body will contain a full or partial representation of the resource to be created or updated.
 The body will often be specified in JSON or XML.

 If you are not sending any data, the body should remain empty.